Fine & Performing Arts

-2. Obtain a Credit by Examination Form at the Records Office, 107 Canfield Administration Building, 402-472-3649.
+2. Obtain a Credit by Examination Form at the Registrar's Office, 107 Canfield Administration Building, 402-472-3649.
 Current enrollment in the University must also be verified.

 3. Secure the approval signature from the Department Chair, instructor, and the Dean of the student’s college.

 4. Secure the bursar’s receipt for payment of the appropriate fee per course for Credit by Examination.
 Currently, the fee is one-half the resident tuition rate.

 5. Present the completed form to the instructor designated by the Department Chair.
 The instructor will give the examination and report the results on the Credit by Examination Form to the Registrar's Office, 107 Canfield Administration Building, 402-472-3636.

 Examination for credit through UNL departments may be taken only by currently enrolled students.
 A student is not permitted to receive Credit by Examination in a course which is a prerequisite for a course already taken unless the course and its prerequisites cover essentially different subject matter.

 The Hixson-Lied College of Fine and Performing Arts also gives credit for the subject and general examinations of the College Level Examination Program and the Advanced Placement Program administered by the College Entrance Examination Board.
 See the Dean’s Office, 102 Woods Art Building, for current policy regarding CLEP and AP examinations.

 Students who wish to pursue two degrees at UNL must declare the additional degree on a Dual Matriculation form approved by both colleges involved.
 Generally, 30 credit hours will be added to the minimum number of credits needed to complete the secondary degree.
 Students in the Hixson-Lied College of Fine and Performing Arts are allowed to declare two degrees within the college, provided that the degrees are different.
 Two degrees (diplomas) are awarded upon completion.